mimikri/2Moonz/README.md

 # 2Moons Browsergame Engine

-2Moons is a free Space Browsergame
+2Moonz is a free Space Browsergame

 ## Status of this project

-This project is not under active development.
+roadmap

-Steemnova is an active fork: https://github.com/steemnova/steemnova
+updating code for php version 8.1 updating smarty and jquery build a javascript based client

 # Credits